loculus-project/loculus/preprocessing/specification.md

 - **Sequence entry:** A sequence entry consists of a genome sequence (or sequences if the organisms has a segmented genome) and associated metadata.
 It is the main entity of the Pathoplexus application.
 Users submit sequence entries and search for sequence entries.
 Each sequence entry has its own accession.
 Changes to sequence entries are versioned, meaning that a sequence entry can have multiple versions.
 - **Unpreprocessed data:** sequence entries as provided by the submitters
 - **Preprocessed data:** sequence entries after being processed by the preprocessing pipeline.
 The preprocessed data must be consistent with the organism instance schema and will be passed to LAPIS and SILO.
 - **Nucleotide sequence segment:** A nucleotide sequence consists of one or multiple segments.
 If there is only a single segment (e.g., as in SARS-CoV-2), the segment name should be `main`.
+For multi-segmented sequences, the segment names must match the corresponding reference genomes.

 ## Workflow overview